 "Fun with Sign and Speech (FS2) – Early Sign Bilingual Development Programme" is a pre-school parent-child language development programme targeting families with deaf and hearing children of 0-6 years old.
 Through the bilingual input of visual and auditory mode of communication, the classes could facilitate the children's overall development, strengthen family bonds and promote social inclusion.
-This programme is currently funded by The Social Innovation and Entrepreneurship Development Fund (SIE Fund), and is supported by Impact Incubator of HKCSS.

 In a society where spoken language is the common mode of communication, the limited hearing ability of deaf children often hinders them to develop a complete language system.
 Sign language as a visual language will enable deaf children to build a complete language system in their early years, avoiding problems in their social, emotional, academic and cognitive development due to language delay.